JoannaMacDev/JoannaMacDev.github.io/_posts/2017-4-10-Delegates-And-Closures.md

 We pass a reference to the the containing "subject" to the initialiser, so that we can hold onto it to pass to the closures when they are called.

 The only peculiar part of this class is that, to find which closure to remove, we have to bridge the array of closures to NSArray, in order to use index(of:_) method.

+###### Warning!
+It is currently impossible to compare closures and, thus impossible to implement the -= operator, and its accompanying remove method, in a way that actually does anything.
+I hope, either this will change, or I will find a workaround and publish it.

 ### Putting the Event to Work